San Manuel, Isabela: Congress representation

-San Manuel, belonging to the fifth legislative district of the province of Isabela, currently represented by Hon.
-Faustino Michael Carlos T. Dy III.
+San Manuel, belonging to the fifth legislative district of the province of Isabela, currently represented by Faustino Michael Carlos T. Dy III.

 Education

 The Schools Division of Isabela governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
 The San Manuel Schools District Office governs all public and private elementary and high schools throughout the municipality.